 The skills of a good translator lie in the translator’s head, while the tools they use can easily be brought along on a laptop.
 As long as the deadlines are met, there are very few limitations as to where a translator can work from.
-I remember that buying Internet vouchers was one of the biggest expenses I had.
-Now there is Wi-Fi pretty much everywhere, and you can get a cheap roaming sim as backup.
+There is Wi-Fi pretty much everywhere, and you can get a cheap roaming sim as backup.
 Different time zones can be a challenge, of course, but nomad translators are experts in dealing with this.
 To give an example, it’s comfortable to be in a time zone that lies ahead of the time zone where your client operates from – like living in Asia and working for a client in Europe.

 This was back in the days when the company was a one-man band.
 Today, our Portugal-based operations team makes sure all the projects run smoothly – both for our clients and for our translators.
 We’ve worked with more than 400 translators and writers during our 10 years in business, and we take great pride in what we have created together with them.